 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement II.B.1.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
-It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.
+It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors, core faculty members, and program coordinators to fulfill their program responsibilities effectively.

-- II.A.3.
-Qualifications of the program director: - II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) - II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) or by the American Osteopathic Board of Neurology and Psychiatry, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core) - II.A.4.
+II.A.3.
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include privileges to practice critical care medicine and procedures relevant to the practice of critical care medicine; (Core) II.A.3.d) must include current appointment as a member of the anesthesiology faculty at the primary clinical site; (Core) II.A.3.e) must include demonstration of ongoing academic achievements with appropriate dissemination, including publications, the development of educational programs, or the conduct of research; (Core)

+II.A.3.f) must include at least three years of post-fellowship experience in the care of critically-ill patients; and, (Core)

+II.A.3.g) must include devotion of at least 50 percent of the program director's clinical, educational, administrative, and academic time to critical care medicine.
+(Core)

+II.A.4.
 Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows;

+and fellow education in the context of patient care.
 (Core)